Your Questions Answered

 The ‘Showcase Me’ must be in a digital format.
 All we’ll say is the more original the better!
 Details on how to how to submit it are within the ‘Invitation to Apply’ you receive when you are nominated.

-Whether your experience is in a consumer or B2B brand, public or charity sector, media or creative agency, media owner or platform, entrepreneur or working for companies large or small, all applicants will be assessed equally against a strict criteria.
+Whether your experience is in a consumer or B2B brand, public or charity sector, media or creative agency, media owner or platform, entrepreneur or working for companies large or small, all applicants will be assessed equally against our criteria.

 What we are looking for*:

-- Ideally between 8 and 18 years in a marketing or agency role*
+- Between 8 to 18 years in a marketing or agency role*

-- Highly ambitious to further your career in marketing leadership; aspiring to C-Suite or board roles
+- Highly ambitious to further career in marketing leadership, aspiring to C-Suite or board roles.

 - Demonstrates commitment to career with evidence of results and achievements